ArcovanBreda/CEConvDL2/blogpost.md

   <img src="blogpost_imgs/HueSat_HSV_shiftkernel_noNorm.jpg" alt="Hue and Saturation equivariance in HSV space" width="49%">
 <div align="center">

   *Figure 11: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
 On the right, the hue and saturation equivariant network's test accuracy is displayed.
-The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the kernel.
+The model was trained for any combination of 3 hue (0°, 120°, and 240°) and saturation shifts (-1, 0, 1) applied to the kernel.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

 On the left in Figure 11 it is shown that the baseline achieves the same test accuracies as when the shifts were applied independently of each other.
 This is also true for hue shifts for the hue and saturation equivariant model on the right.
 Remarkably, this model has improved its saturation equivariance, where it achieves a constant test accuracy of approximately 50% for almost all saturation shifts when no hue shift took place.
 We hypothesize that the network learned to adapt to saturation changes when it was aware of the hue of the images.
 Furthermore, the test accuracy drops for negative saturation shifts, which could again indicate that color is a crucial visual cue in the task at hand. <!-- feel free to adjust this explanation but dont do any longer-->

-**Shifting the Input Image -** For this experiment, the same combinations of hue and saturation shifts were utilised as for the kernel.
+**Shifting the Input Image -** For this experiment, the same combinations of hue and saturation shifts were utilized for the kernel.
 However, this time they were applied to the input image.
 <p align="middle">
   <img src="blogpost_imgs/HueSat_HSV_shiftImgBase_noNorm.jpg" alt="ResNet-18 model tested on Hue and Saturation equivariance in HSV space with transformations applied to the input image" width="49%">
   <img src="blogpost_imgs/HueSat_HSV_shiftimg_noNorm.jpg" alt="Hue and Saturation equivariance in HSV space with transformations applied to the input image" width="49%">
 <div align="center">

   *Figure 12: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
 On the right, the hue and saturation equivariant network's test accuracy is displayed.
-The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the input image.
+The model was trained for any combination of 3 hue (0°, 120°, and 240°) and saturation shifts (-1, 0, 1) applied to the input image.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

 Likewise to the baseline on the left of Figure 12, this hue and saturation equivariant network on the right did not obtain additional performance compared to the networks that were either hue or saturation equivariant.
 This could be due to the fact that each type of equivariance functions on a different channel in HSV space such that they are modeled as independent operations on the input images.
 This could have allowed the kernel to keep hue and saturation information disentangled instead of exploiting information over both of them. <!-- feel free to adjust the explanation but dont do any longer-->

 Ultimately, the only improvement from these experiments was for saturation equivariance when both hue and saturation equivariances were applied to the kernel.
-Although this result seems promising, we decided to not continue pursuing this direction due to increased computational costs and limited available resources.
+Although this result seems promising, we decided not to continue pursuing this direction due to increased computational costs and limited available resources.

 #### LAB
 To test hue equivariance implemented in LAB space the convolution layers of a ResNet-18 network were replaced by their equivariant counterpart.
 The equivariant layers are implemented using three discrete shifts of 0, 120, and 240 (-120) degrees.
 The network is trained with and without hue augmentations (jitter) on training images. <!--The same can be said for the baseline which has the same Resnet-18 architecture, however now with only a zero-degree rotation making it equal to a normal CNN.
 Ik hoop dat deze zin niet nodig is, want dit geldt al voor de hele blogpost--> The width of the layers of the baseline ResNet-18 model is increased to get an equal number of parameters.

 During test time different sets of hue space-shifted images are evaluated on accuracy.
 This hue space shift is either done in RGB space after which the RGB images are converted to LAB format, or directly in LAB space to test the impact of the difference outlined in the [LAB Equivariance](#lab-equivariance) section.
-The results of these experiments can be found in Figure 10
+The results of these experiments can be found in Figure 13

 <div align="center">
   <img src="blogpost_imgs/lab_equivariance.jpg" alt="LAB space hue equivariance" width="600px">